davetron5000/awesome-cli-ruby/make_awesome/07_other.md

 * [`gem-man`](https://github.com/defunkt/gem-man) - Man-like page installed with your gem

 !SLIDE bullets incremental
-# In conclusion…
+# In conclusion...
 * Making awesome is *easy*
 * Ruby makes it simple
 * Tools like GLI and OptionParser make it fast
-* “Future you” thanks you
+* "Future you" thanks you

 !SLIDE
 # Think I'm full of it?